 In addition to changes in how the dining reservation system works, there are also some in-restaurant modifications you will definitely want to know about.

 - Fewer Character Meals: Currently, there are very few character meals being offered.
-These include Be Our Guest, Topolino Terrace, Garden Grill, Ravello, Hollywood and Vine, and Cinderella’s Royal Table.
+These include options such as Chef Mickey’s, Tusker House, Topolino’s Terrace, Garden Grill, and Hollywood and Vine.

 - Modified Character Dining: Even those restaurants mentioned above aren’t offering their usual character dining experiences.
 Instead of characters approaching tables, they are simply walking through and waving, stopping only for the occasional (and quick) socially distanced photo.